ghazalkhb/LinkPrediction-Extention/README.md

 ﻿# Link Prediction for Microservice Call Graphs: Temporal Windows and Scalability Tradeoffs

-This repository contains the implementation for the paper *"Temporal Graph Models for Predictive Monitoring in Microservices"* (under review, EMSE).
+This repository contains the implementation for the paper *"Temporal Graph Models for Predictive Monitoring in Microservices"*.
 It includes the original model implementations and a full set of revised-paper experiments covering strict temporal evaluation, imbalanced testing, ranking metrics, multi-horizon forecasting, statistical significance, cross-dataset robustness, and runtime analysis.

 ## Table of Contents